Technical Review by

 Forensic DMARC Reports

 Forensic DMARC reports are generated by ISPs when an email fails DMARC authentication, so it could potentially be malicious.
-They are more detailed than daily Aggregate DMARC Reports.
+They are more detailed than daily Aggregate Reports.
 The DMARC forensic reports include additional information to the aggregate reports, including information like the subject line and header information of sent emails.
 This also includes who the email was sent from and to, any included links and attachment information.
 It is also possible to see the entire email message.
+Forensic reports are useful for understanding your security risks and real-world issues.

 Once you have set up your SPF and DKIM, you are ready to set up DMARC.
 To get started with DMARC, you must implement a DMARC Record.
 Here is a quick guide to implementing a DMARC record.